-To properly use Japanese steak knives, hold the knife at a slight angle and use a sawing motion to make clean cuts through the meat.
+How to use Japanese steak knives like a pro, hold the knife at a slight angle and use a sawing motion to make clean cuts through the meat.
 Using Japanese steak knives can take some getting used to, as they are typically sharper and thinner than traditional Western-style knives.

 Avoid using a lot of pressure, as the knife’s sharpness should do most of the work.
 Be sure to also take good care of your Japanese steak knives by regularly sharpening and storing them properly. (also see What Is a Santoku Knife Used For – Important Addition to Any Knife Set)